 16. I Make Great 17.
 I Stay Flexi- 18.
 I provide ser- 19.
 I Do More 20.
-I show First Impressions ble vice graciously Genuine Ap- I am empowered preciation I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
-I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia- sure each cus- by: Acting upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- by: Being pre- ties to do tomer for: The appear- pared to assist more than is ance of my Asking ques- asked Using the area tions to learn Showing that I library Fallending more am genuinely Going the GI • Following Data-malaina glad to help extra mile Sharing "clean as you go" throughout Determining them whenever feedback the building the cus- tomer's Domonstrating possible-to make the with us the building Demonstrating that I genu- needs customer .
-Thinking of inely care about them feel special Thinking of creative Being a ca- ways to help accomplishing their goals Being a ca- pable prob- them their goals lem solver tileili Telli Sulver
+I show

+First Impressions ble vice graciously Genuine Ap-

+I am empowered preciation

+I ensure a great When respond- I am more than to serve our cus-

+first impression ing to customer my job.
+I care for tomers by: I show genuevery time through requests, I en- every customer - ine apprecia-

+, sure each cus- by: Acting upon tion by thank-

+My appearance tomer is satisfied 1 opportuni- ing each cus-

+, by: Being pre- ties to do tomer for:

+The appear- pared to assist more than is

+ance of my Asking ques- , , , , , , , , , , , , , , , , , , , , asked Using the

+area tions to learn Showing that I 3.3.1.1.1. library

+more am genuinely Going the ,

+• Following glad to help extra mile Sharing

+"clean as you Determining them whenever feedback

+go" throughout the cus- possible-to with us

+the building tomer's Demonstrating make the Wien as

+needs that I genu- customer

+liceus inely care feel special

+Thinking of about them reer special

+creative accomplishing Being a ca-

+ways to help their goals pable prob-

+them their goals lem solver

+tnem iem solver